ymlai87416/CarND-Kidnapped-Vehicle-Project/README.md

 ### Update Step

 In the prediction step, the particles are moved based on the velocity and yaw rate in the previous step.
-In this step, we also consider the landmarks' data the vehicle observed from its current position and decide which particles are more likely represent the current position and which particles are not.
+In this step, we also consider the landmarks' data the car observed from its current position and decide which particles are more likely represent the current position and which particles are not.

 ```cpp